n0rthl1ght/ahwt/README.md

 I created only XP and Win10 versions for now.

+Configuring goes through secedit, auditpol and reg add.
+Nothing more.

 To check changes you can use [AuditTAP](https://github.com/fbprogmbh/Audit-Test-Automation)

+**10**
+"Isolated" variant of configuration.
+Nothing special :)

+**laptop_10**
+Configuration for laptops like "10" variant.
+No RDP, no saving passwords.

+**laptop_10_sp**
+Same as previous configuration, but with support of RDP and user can save passwords in system.

 **Roadmap:**
 - [ ] Add more security changes according with AuditTAP reports and other best practices